Mocean Energy: Wave Energy Scotland NWEC programme

 The Mocean concept was initially developed through the Wave Energy Scotland Novel Wave Energy Convertor (NWEC) programme, stages 1 to 3.
 This was a competitive staged development process with stage-gate assessments, funded through pre-commercial procurement.
+(Note: "Pre-commercial procurement" concerns the commissioning of research and development delivery in advance of production becoming commercially feasible.)

 Mocean was one of eight concepts selected for NWEC Stage 1.
-They performed numerical modelling and optimisation, tank testing at FloWaveTT using both 1:50 and 1:20 scale models, plus concept engineering and cost modelling.
+They performed numerical modelling and optimisation, tank testing at the FloWave Ocean Energy Research Facility using both 1:50 and 1:20 scale models, plus concept engineering and cost modelling.

 In April 2017, Mocean was one of five companies successful in progressing to NWEC Stage 2, with a further £730k in funding.

 NWEC Stage 3 saw Mocean test a 28 m long, 38 tonne Blue X device rated at 10 kW in the EMEC Scapa Flow scale test site for five months from June 2021, gaining valuable operational experience.
 The device operated at sea for 154 days, with steady output around 5 kW and instantaneous peaks of up to 30 kW.

 The Blue X was fabricated by AJS Production in Cowdenbeath, before being shipped by road and freight ferry to Aberdeen then Orkney.
 It was originally planned to test the Blue X at the EMEC Billia Croo grid-connected test site, however this did not happen due to the RSP project.